turbot/pipes-sdk-go/docs/OrgIntegrations.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the organization to which the integration belongs to. integrationHandle := "integrationHandle_example" // string | The handle of the github integration which needs to be installed.
+    orgHandle := "orgHandle_example" // string | The handle of the organization to which the integration belongs to. integrationHandle := "integrationHandle_example" // string | The handle of the GitHub integration which needs to be installed.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)